Canon 6D Mark II vs Pentax K-70

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 6D Mark II and Pentax K-70 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the 6D Mark II and the K-70 are recent models that are part of the current product line-up.
 The K-70 replaced the earlier Pentax K-50, while the 6D Mark II followed on from the Canon 6D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the 6D Mark II and K-70 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Pentax K-70 Manual.

 So what is the bottom line?
 Is the Canon 6D Mark II better than the Pentax K-70 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.